Federal Criminal Defense Attorneys

-The attorneys at Duffy Law aggressively protect the rights of their clients with the knowledge, skill, and grit gained from decades of experience on both sides of the criminal justice system — one as a former federal prosecutor (an Assistant United States Attorney), and one as a former federal defender.
+The attorneys at Duffy Law aggressively protect the rights of their clients with the knowledge, skill, and grit gained from decades of experience across the criminal justice system — one as a former federal prosecutor (an Assistant United States Attorney), one as a former federal defender, and one as a former federal investigator-turned defense lawyer.

 If you have been accused of committing a federal crime, you should know that federal crimes are very different from state crimes.

 Federal cases can be extraordinarily complex.
 Assistant United States Attorneys (AUSA’s) devote significant time, money and manpower in close partnership with federal law enforcement agencies such as FBI, DEA, IRS, and ATF to develop and prosecute their cases.
 For this reason, if you have been accused of a federal crime, it is critical to retain an attorney who knows the ins and outs of federal criminal law and procedure as soon as possible.

 - Different law enforcement officers – While state prosecutors work with local and state police officers to prosecute crimes, federal prosecutors work with Agents from the entities listed above (as well as many others) who have specialized knowledge, training, and experience in the specific criminal activity being investigated and charged.

 - Different laws – While each state has its own set of laws, there is one Federal Criminal Code for the country.
 Although some state and federal crimes overlap, Congress decided certain crimes were important enough for the federal government to enforce.